What is SaaS?

-One of the three main cloud computing categories alongside infrastructure as a service and platform as a service, software-as-a-service (SaaS) is a web-based software distribution model in which a third-party provider hosts applications that it makes available to customers over the internet.
-The software vendor hosts and maintains the servers, databases, and code that constitute an application.
+Software as a service (SaaS) applications provide tremendous value to businesses and end users.
+One of the three main cloud computing categories alongside infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS), software-as-a-service (SaaS) is a web-based software distribution model in which a third-party provider hosts applications that it makes available to customers over the internet.
+The software vendor hosts and maintains the servers, databases and code that constitute an application.

-SaaS applications are available for foundational business needs, including email, customer relationship management, billing, sales management and collaboration, among others.
+Many SaaS applications are available for foundational business needs, including email, data storage, data sharing, customer relationship management, billing, sales management and collaboration, among others.
 Pricing is typically based on annual or monthly subscriptions, accounting for the software license, support and most other monetary costs.
-Leading SaaS providers include Intuit®, Microsoft®, Oracle®, Salesforce® and SAP, among others.
+Popular SaaS apps include Microsoft 365® (formerly known as Office 365®), Box, G Suite®, Amazon Web Services (AWS®), Salesforce®, Workday® and Slack® among others.
 Providers often integrate with each other to augment productivity for customers.
 For example, a provider that offers an email application might store attachments in another provider’s cloud-based file storage.

-SaaS applications provide tremendous value to end users.
-Research firm IDC predicts SaaS delivery will significantly outpace traditional software product delivery, growing nearly five times more quickly than the traditional software market, with expectations to surpass $112.8 billion by 2019.
-Why?
-The economics of SaaS, and cloud computing in general, empower enterprises.
-SaaS offers easy setup and collaboration capabilities that change the way organizations do business, allowing employees to access the tools they need to effectively do their jobs and essentially putting enterprise customers back in control of IT spending.
+The economics of SaaS—and cloud computing in general—empower enterprises.
+SaaS offers easy setup and collaboration capabilities that change the way organizations do business, allowing employees to access the tools and the data they need to effectively do their jobs and essentially putting enterprise customers back in control of IT spending.

-However, while incredibly useful for driving business productivity, along with this exponential growth in SaaS application usage come security concerns much like those faced in traditional on-premise network infrastructure.
-For example, Microsoft OneDrive® or SharePoint® is used to easily store and share files, but along with the ease of use are opportunities for accidental shares, when a user unintentionally sends access to the wrong people.
+However, while incredibly useful for driving business productivity, exponential growth in SaaS application usage brings with it security concerns much like those organizations face in traditional on-premises network infrastructure.
+For example, Microsoft OneDrive® or SharePoint® let users easily store and share files, but they create opportunities for accidental shares when users unintentionally send access to the wrong people.

-Similarly, applications like Exchange and Salesforce easily store important, structured data for users, but these too are open to accidental data exposure or threat insertion risks, often acting as vectors or entry points for malware, which can spread over time.
+Similarly, applications like Exchange and Salesforce easily store important, structured data for users, but these, too, are open to accidental data exposure or threat insertion risks and often act as entry points for malware, which can spread over time.
 For example, if a sales representative uploads an infected invoice document to Salesforce, a sales operations person who downloads the file will also become infected, and so on.